Financing Your Education

 “An investment in knowledge pays the best interest.” – Benjamin Franklin

-A doctor of Optometry degree from the University of California, Berkeley is an investment in a rewarding career and in yourself.
+A Doctor of Optometry degree from the University of California, Berkeley is an investment in a rewarding career and in yourself.
 Numerous programs – from fellowships and loans, to fee reductions and loan forgiveness – create paths to finance the cost of your graduate studies.

 UC Berkeley Fellowships and Awards